FilipRank/godot-docs/tutorials/physics/ray-casting.rst

 scene is only a frontend.
 As such, ray casting is generally a lower-level task.
-For simple raycasts, nodes like :ref:`RayCast3D <class_RayCast3D>` and :ref:`RayCast2D <class_RayCast2D>` will work, as they return every frame what the result of a raycast is.
+For simple raycasts, nodes like :ref:`RayCast3D <class_RayCast3D>` and :ref:`RayCast2D <class_RayCast2D>` will work, as they return the result of the raycast every frame.

-Many times, though, ray-casting needs to be a more interactive process so a way to do this by code must exist.
+Many times, though, ray-casting needs to be a more interactive process, so a way to do this by code must exist.

 Space